graphite-project/graphite-web/docs/config-local-settings.rst

 REMOTE_RETRY_DELAY
   `Default: 60`

-  Time in seconds to blacklist a webapp after a timed-out request.
+  Time in seconds to block/filter a webapp after a timed-out request.

 FIND_CACHE_DURATION
   `Default: 300`